EJDARE/Milestone2_Group15/Milestone_2/Software Design Document.md

 **Detailed Nutritional Breakdown:**
 - Users need access to comprehensive nutritional information for each food item, presented in an easy-to-understand format.
-- Visual tools such as pie charts, bar graphs, and comparison tables should be available to help users interpret the data.
+- Visual tools such as comparison tables should be available to help users interpret the data.

 **Data Integration and Export:**
-- Users must be able to upload their data, such as CSV files with nutritional information, to customise the database.
+- Admin must be able to upload their data, such as CSV files with nutritional information, to customise the database.
-- The system should allow users to export their search results, nutritional breakdowns, and meal plans in multiple formats, such as CSV, PDF, or Excel, for offline analysis and sharing.
+~~- The system should allow users to export their search results, nutritional breakdowns, and meal plans in multiple formats, such as CSV, PDF, or Excel, for offline analysis and sharing.~~

 **Meal Planning Tools:**
 - The system must provide a Meal Planner feature that allows users to combine various foods and evaluate the overall nutritional content of the planned meal.
-- Users should be able to save and revisit their meal plans, adjusting them as needed to meet their goals.
+- Users can select and foods to add to their meal plans, adjusting them as needed to meet their goals.

 **User-Friendly Interface:**
 - The system must have an intuitive interface that allows users of varying technical skill levels to navigate and efficiently utilise all features.